Dr. Andrey Bakulin

 Virtual Source Method (key paper)

-· Invented and implemented Virtual Shear Sources and applied to deepwater sub-salt velocity estimation
+· Invented and implemented Virtual Shear Sources and applied them to deepwater sub-salt velocity estimation

 · Developed super-sensitive Virtual Source monitoring for reservoirs below complex time-variant near-surface